FlowState Document:

 The reference implementation is maintained by FlowState:

-FlowState provides three open infrastructure services for the SAGA ecosystem:
+FlowState provides the following open infrastructure services for the SAGA ecosystem:

 These services are open and non-exclusive.
 Any SAGA-compliant platform may use them or build alternatives.